 The 10 finalist teams will have from May - July to draft a final presentation and/or prototype of the proposed projects.
 During this development time period, each finalist team will receive a $500 stipend to help cover the cost of supplies and resources needed to create the final presentation and/or prototype.

-Each team, and their mentor, will travel to Washington, DC, to join EarthEcho’s annual Youth Leadership Summit, during which the final OurEcho Challenge event will take place.
-Travel, meal and lodging expenses for team members and their mentor and will be covered by EarthEcho.
+Each team, and their mentor, will join EarthEcho’s 5th annual Youth Leadership Summit, during which the OurEcho Challenge final event will take place virtually August 6, 2020.

 The Fine Print: Be sure that you have read and reviewed the official rules and that parent permission slips for all participating team-members are included with your team’s entry.
 For questions or support, please contact OurEchoChallenge@earthecho.org